Properties and comparison of some Kriging sub-model aggregation methods: Concluding remarks

 \section{Concluding remarks}

-We have analyzed theoretically several procedures, recently proposed in the literature, aiming at aggregating Kriging submodels constructed separately from subsets of a large data set of observations.
-We have shown that aggregating the submodels based only on their conditional variances can yield inconsistent aggregated Kriging predictors.
-In contrasts, we have shown the consistency of the procedure in \cite{rulliere17nested}, which explicitly takes into account the correlations between the submodel predictors.
-We have also shed some light on this procedure, by showing that it provides an exact conditional distribution, for a different Gaussian process distribution, and by obtaining bounds on the differences with the exact full Kriging model.
+\nicolas{This article proposes a theoretical analysis of several aggregation procedures recently proposed in the literature, aiming at combining predictions from} Kriging sub-models constructed separately from subsets of a large data set of observations. \nicolas{It is} shown that aggregating the sub-models based only on their conditional variances can yield inconsistent aggregated Kriging predictors.
+In contrasts, the consistency of the \NK{} procedure \citep{rulliere2018nested}, which explicitly takes into account the correlations between the sub-model predictors, has been proved.
+The article also shed some light on this procedure, by showing that it provides an exact conditional distribution, for a different Gaussian process prior, and by obtaining bounds on the differences with the exact full Kriging model. \nicolas{Further results on the the efficient computation of conditional covariances have also been presented}, which make possible sampling from the posterior distribution.
+The impact of the observation assignment to the sub-models has also been investigated, which resulted in some evidence that it is good practice to build them on clusters of observation points. \fb{Finally, the procedure of \citet{rulliere2018nested} has been extended to measurement errors and to universal Kriging, while retaining the same computational complexity and storage requirement.}

 Some perspectives remain open.
-It would be interesting to see whether the consistency of the procedure of \cite{rulliere17nested} always carries over in the case of noisy observations.
-It would also be beneficial to improve the aggregation methods of Section \ref{section:non:consistency}, in order to guarantee their consistency while keeping their low computational costs.
-Finally, the interpretation of the predictor in \cite{rulliere17nested} as an exact conditional expectation could be the basis of further asymptotic studies, as discussed in Section \ref{section:GP:perspective}.
+It would be beneficial to improve the aggregation methods of Sect.~\ref{section:non:consistency}, in order to guarantee their consistency while keeping their low computational costs.
+Finally, the interpretation of the predictor in \citet{rulliere2018nested} as an exact conditional expectation could be the basis of further asymptotic studies, as discussed in Sect.~\ref{section:GP:perspective}.